“Not everything that is faced can be changed, but nothing can be changed until it is faced.”

 why radicalized care?

-Imagine a world where interconnectedness, collaboration, and grounded support are not just ideals but the norm.
+Imagine a world where interconnectedness, collaboration, and mutual support are not just ideals but the norm.
 Should this be our consistent and sustainable reality?
 YES.
 The current systems are not designed with our needs in mind and collectively, we can co-create a world that nurtures and uplifts our external and internal world.

 We are here to build a movement—one that invites us to create, imagine, and dream of a future where everyone can truly thrive, not just survive.
 Collective healing prioritizes community over individualism.
 It invites us to gently explore and unearth the internalized trauma through capitalism, colonization and imperialism that may have been passed down through generations, helping us reconnect with our inner wisdom and return to our authentic selves.